 At Bourne Grammar School we strongly believe in languages as a skill for life and something students should enjoy and find rewarding.
 Our curriculum is devised to develop students' cultural knowledge whilst developing their language skills in the most spoken language in continental Europe.

-The top 50% of linguists are provided with the opportunity to study either French or German.
-This opportunity is offered on the basis of the Spanish end-of-year examinations in Year 8.
-Year 9 is designed to provide a fast-track introduction to German.
+Students in Year 8 are provided with the opportunity to study either French or German.
+Key Stage 3 German is designed to provide a fast-track introduction to German.
 German becomes an options subject at GCSE and A-Level.

 The topics studied are: